rba100/aipipe/README.md

 # AIPipe

-A command-line tool for transforming text using AI-powered formatting.
+A command-line tool for transforming text or otherwise making adhoc LLM calls.

 ## Usage